cyrezdev/a11y-apca-sass/README.md

 }
 ```

-Get accessible background color to be used with text color.
+Get accessible background color to be used with text color:
 ```
 header {
   --text-color: #181818;